Ostrich-Emulators/PreVent/README.md

 ## HDF5 Native Format
 The "native" output format for formatconverter is HDF5.
 We consider this "native" because it is the most feature-rich output format, and creates the smallest on-disk files.
 [HDF5](https://www.hdfgroup.org/solutions/hdf5/) is a flexible data format that is essentially a filesystem within a file.
 Data is organized in Groups and Datasets, an approach that is perfect for storing physiological data.

 The formatconverter's native format consists of three main Groups: _Events_, _VitalSigns_, and _Waveforms_, though _VitalSigns_ and _Waveforms_ use the exact same structure, and are separated merely for ease of use.
+Two other groups, _Calculated_Data_ and _Auxillary_Data_ may be present at the root level as well.

 The file itself contains metadata useful for understanding/troubleshooting the data:
 * **Build Number** The formatconverter that generated the file